Celtis occidentalis: Description

 The fruit is a fleshy, oblong drupe, 1/4 to 3/8 in long, tipped with the remnants of style, dark purple when ripe.
 It is borne on a slender stem and ripens in September and October.
 It remains on the branches during winter.
 The endocarp contains significant amounts of biogenic carbonate that is nearly pure aragonite.

 Distribution and habitat

-The common hackberry is native to North America from southern Ontario and Quebec, through parts of New England, south to North Carolina-(Appalachia), west to northern Oklahoma, and north to South Dakota.
+The common hackberry is native to North America from southern Ontario and Quebec, through parts of New England, south to North Carolina-(Appalachia), west to northern Oklahoma, and north to North Dakota.
+There is a small isolated pocket at the southern end of Lake Manitoba.
 Hackberry's range overlaps with the sugarberry (Celtis laevigata), making it difficult to establish the exact range of either species in the South.
 Although there is little actual overlap, in the western part of its range the common hackberry is sometimes confused with the smaller netleaf hackberry (Celtis reticulata), which has a similar bark.
 Hackberry grows in many different habitats, although it prefers bottomlands and soils high in limestone.
 Its shade tolerance is greatly dependent on conditions.
 In favorable conditions its seedlings will persist under a closed canopy, but in less favorable conditions it can be considered shade intolerant.